ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 To begin, let's set up the look of the fire staff and create our weapon object.
 Open the project you wish to use, or an empty project.

-1. Create an empty `weapon` object by dragging one into your Hierarchy from the Gameplay Objects section of CORE Content.
+1. Create an empty `weapon` object by dragging one into your Hierarchy from the Gameplay Objects section of Core Content.

 2. With the new `weapon` selected in the Hierarchy, press F2 to change its name to *Fire Staff*.